Shavuot Guide for the Perplexed, 2020

 6. The Ethics of the Fathers (Pirkey Avot in Hebrew)

-3. Human behavior.
-It is customary to study — from Passover to Shavuot — the six brief chapters of The Ethics of the Fathers, one of the 63 tractates of the Mishnah (the Oral Torah) — a compilation of common sense principles, ethical and moral teachings that underline inter-personal relationships.
+It is customary to study — from Passover through Shavuot/Pentecost — the six brief chapters of The Ethics of the Fathers, one of the 63 tractates of the Mishnah (the Oral Torah) – a compilation of common-sense principles, and ethical and moral teachings that underline key interpersonal relationships.
+For example: